top of page

 c.
 4 Bar linkage

 d.
-Hydraulic
+Pneumatic

 e.
-Pneumatic
+Hydraulic

 There is no doubt that Microprocessor knees will benefit all Transfemoral amputees regardless on R.L length , but unfortunately due to the high costs, these prosthetic knees are rarely fitted for above knee amputees.